iStock-1391573066.jpg

 Our Mission

-The purpose of the Network is to connect and align state-wide sustainability programs, enable its members to share resources and best practices, foster the success of local sustainability initiatives, and collaborate on projects that advance our shared goals.
+The purpose of the Network is to connect and align state-wide, national, and regional sustainability programs, enable Network members to share resources and best practices, foster the success of local sustainability initiatives, and collaborate on projects that support local government action.

 Our Vision